lqkweb/learnMLflow/mlflow-master/docs/source/projects.rst

 When specifying an entry point in an ``MLproject`` file, the command can be any string in Python `format string syntax <https://docs.python.org/2/library/string.html#formatstrings>`_.
-All of the parameters declared in the entry point's ``parameters`` field will be passed into this string for substitution.
-If you call the project with additional parameters *not* listed in the ``parameters`` field, MLflow will still pass them using ``--key value`` syntax, so you can use the ``MLproject`` file to declare types and defaults for just a subset of your parameters if you like.
+All of the parameters declared in the entry point's ``parameters`` field are passed into this string for substitution.
+If you call the project with additional parameters *not* listed in the ``parameters`` field, MLflow passes them using ``--key value`` syntax, so you can use the ``MLproject`` file to declare types and defaults for just a subset of your parameters.

-Before substituting parameters in the command, MLflow will escape them using Python's `shlex.quote <https://docs.python.org/3/library/shlex.html#shlex.quote>`_ function, so you need not worry about adding quotes inside your command field.
+Before substituting parameters in the command, MLflow escapes them using Python's `shlex.quote <https://docs.python.org/3/library/shlex.html#shlex.quote>`_ function, so you don't need to worry about adding quotes inside your command field.

 .. _project_parameters: